wraithlight/wraithlight-mono/docs/architecture/header-names.md

 ---

 ### X-WL-SESSION-TOKEN
 This token is used to identify the session based on a JSON Web Token.
-The token contains the principal's ID (used in auth microservice) and the scope of the given token (`ApplicationId`) enum.
+The token contains the principal's ID (used in user management microservice) and the scope of the given token (`ApplicationId`) enum.

 Usage: